Gas Discharge Lamps

-Some gas discharge lamps can have very long lifetimes of thousands of hours or millions of flashes in case of flash lamps.
+Some gas discharge lamps can have very long lifetimes of thousands of hours or millions of flashes in the case of flash lamps.
 That mostly applies to low pressure lamps, and particularly to those not requiring electrodes due to energy supply through radio waves or microwaves.
 Ordinary household fluorescent lamps can also be fairly long-lived, particularly when operated with modern electronic ballasts.
 For many purposes, a long lifetime is not only desirable due to the lamp cost, but also because exchanging lamps requires additional efforts, and sometimes because lamp failures cause safety hazards.

 Unfortunately, long lamp lifetimes are much more difficult to achieve for lamps where a high power density is required, e.g. for producing high-radiance light.
 One may then reach only a few hundred hours, or even only tens of hours.

 During the lifetime, there is often a significant gradual loss of radiant flux.
-End of life may mean that the lamp does not work any more (e.g. due to a too high ignition voltage), or that it produces insufficient light output.
+End of life may mean that the lamp does not work anymore (e.g. due to a too high ignition voltage), or that it produces insufficient light output.
 In some cases, excessive flicker is the terminal problem.